-On leaving a VET course you will be required to make a copy of your Student Practical Record Book if you wish to have a copy.
-A Record of results or Qualification for the units of competency you complete will be available for collection from the student services desk 12 working days after the trainer has completed marking the last assessment.
+On leaving a VET course you will take a copy of your Student Record Book with you and you will be provided with a Statement of Attainment or Certificate for the units of competency you complete.
+You will also be provided with a summary of your work placement experiences.
 If you lose or misplace your certificates you can contact the Imagine Education for another copy.
 A fee will be applicable.